Signing up for a lifetime membership is like dotting the line for a new cell phone contract.

 From here, you have the option to add another paid product (i.e., not one of your free offerings) at a discount or with no discount.
 You can set your price cuts by dollar amount or percentage.

-Since holiday sales are around the corner and your prices might be fluctuating, let’s go with a percentage for now, so it’s always a tempting deal.
+Since holiday sales are always around the corner -- selling more on Black Friday and Cyber Monday tops just about every creator's to-do list -- and prices tend to fluctuate during sales periods, let’s go with a percentage for now, so it’s always a tempting deal.

 Once you’re ready to go, just hit “save” and then…